PerFosseide/Ban400-stock-optimisation/READMEPROJECT.txt

 graphs and charts.

 In the project, we have chosen to have one master R. file and several sub files for functions and the shiny app script.
+If all the files are downloaded, the main files will collect the information you need from the sub files.
+There are two important main files.
+One for the the solution and results in R Markdown, and one for the Shiny app.